This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
-Season beef with the salt and pepper and brown on all sides, about 6 minutes.
-Remove the beef from the pot and place on a plate.
+Season the beef with salt and pepper, then brown on all sides, about 6 minutes.
+Transfer the beef to a plate and set aside.

-- Add the tomato paste and Worcestershire sauce and cook, stirring constantly for 30 seconds.
+- Stir in the tomato paste and Worcestershire sauce and cook for 30 seconds.

-- Pour in the red wine and dried thyme.
-Stir until the wine has reduced and thickens slightly.
+- Pour in the wine and add the dried thyme.
+Stir and let the wine reduce slightly until thickened.

 - Add the broth and return the beef to the pot.
-Bring to a boil, then reduce the heat to low, cover the pot and simmer for 25 minutes.
-Stir occasionally and make sure the stew stays at a very low simmer.
+Bring to a boil, then reduce the heat to low.
+Cover and simmer for 25 minutes, stirring occasionally to maintain a gentle simmer.

 Notes